indrekots/indrekots.github.io/_posts/articles/2016-08-11-java-unicode-and-the-mysterious-compiler-error.md

 }
 {% endhighlight %}

-Take a moment to think about what will be printed out?
+Take a moment to think about what will be printed out.
 If you want, copy and paste the code to a new file, compile and run it.

 At first glance it looks like the program prints out `18`.
 There's 18 characters between the double quotes, so the length of the string should be 18.
 But if you run the program, the output is `13`.
 As the comment suggests, the Unicode escape will be replaced with a single character.

 Equipped with the knowledge that Unicode escapes are replaced with their respective Unicode characters, let's look at the following example.